jrichterpowell/personal/content/extra/geo_reading.md

 | 3 |  Curvature and beyond | LeeRM Ch 6-7 | G&Q1 Chapter 17-18 | |

 Notes
-- We are using the first edition of John Lee's Riemmanian Manifolds (link has been updated!)
+- We are using the first edition of John Lee's Riemanian Manifolds (link has been updated!)
 - For week 2, if you are looking for a review of differential forms and cohomology, see chapters 14,17 in LeeSM